markus-gerber/vnv-heap/Readme.md

     - `NonResidentAllocatorModule` (Defines a strategy to allocate data on a non-volatile external storage device.
 This has to be efficient due to high delay.)
         - `NonResidentBuddyAllocatorModule`
     - `ObjectManagementModule` (Defines which objects should be unloaded and persisted)
-        - `DefaultObjectManagementModule`: This module is currently very basic
+        - `DefaultObjectManagementModule`: This module currently iterates over the list of resident objects and unloads/persists them it that order.
     - `PersistentStorageModule` (Defines an interface for reading and writing data to a storage device)
-        - `FilePersistentStorageModule`: This is only enabled in environments that use `std`. (*This maybe should be fixed and added to a own feature as not all std environments support files*)
+        - `FilePersistentStorageModule`: Uses files as a way to store non-volatile data.
+Note that this module does not ensure to flush its data.

-3. Start using vNVHeap with your own modules:
+3. Start using vNV-Heap with your own modules:

     ```rust
     fn main() {
         // initiate your storage module
         let storage = FilePersistentStorageModule::new("test.data".to_string(), 4096).unwrap();
         let config = VNVConfig {
-            // specify how many bytes are able to be dirty
+            // specify the limit of bytes that are allowed to be dirty at the same time
             max_dirty_bytes: 1024,
         };
         // initiate the buffer for resident objects and metadata